 Nag’s Head is also home to more lore about Theodosia Burr.
 She is said to have been traveling aboard the Patriot with a portrait of herself (pictured above) that supposedly turned up later in a cottage near there.
 Whether the painting is really of Theodosia or not, it’s now called “The Nag’s Head Portrait of Theodosia Burr” and is on display in the Lewis Walpole Library in Farmington, Connecticut.

 After college, Whit buys a boat and asks Sam and Liv to join him in a treasure hunting charter business.
 FCC Treasure Tours (the initials represent their last names) is located in Wilmington, which Marks says allowed her to stay on the coast and picture a city she loves in her mind.
 “Wilmington is very romantic and it brought out all of those feelings,” she adds.
 Unfortunately, the business goes south, but Liv and Whit do reunite and spark their romance here.
 Whit has Liv over for dinner at his Riverwalk apartment.
 “They ate on the balcony under a full moon,” then go for a boat ride on the Cape Fear River.

-Photo credits: Featured image of Nag’s Head, Topsail Beach, Cape Hatteras, Graveyard of the Atlantic Museum and Wilmington Riverwalk courtesy of VisitNC.com.
+Photo credits: Featured image of Nag’s Head, Cape Hatteras and Graveyard of the Atlantic Museum courtesy of VisitNC.com.
 Topsail Beach by TempFlickrName and Wilmington Riverwalk by Nathania Johnson from Flickr Creative Commons.